 You can find a comprehensive list of CAA approved training providers on the CAA website Once you have completed your training, you will be ready to start applying for jobs.

-In our fantastic guide, we will take you through the entire process, from what qualifications you need to become a pilot, to psychometric testing and beyond.
+In our fantastic guide, we will show you how to become a commercial pilot and take you through the entire process, from what qualifications you need to become a pilot, to psychometric testing and beyond.